Klortho/eutils-org/README.md

     eutils -> ~/git/Klortho/EutilsRDF/src

+The scripts use a goofy, NCBI-specific shebang line:

+    #!/opt/perl-5.8.8/bin/perl

+So, to get it to work on another machine, put a softlink from `/opt/perl-5.8.8` to `/usr`.

 ## Testing / debugging

 To turn on debugging mode, just set the `$debug` variable to 1.
 This causes